gagolews/stringi/README.md

 [INSTALL](https://raw.githubusercontent.com/gagolews/stringi/master/INSTALL)
 file for more details)

-**License**: *stringi*'s source code is licensed under the open source BSD-3-clause, for more details see the [LICENSE](https://raw.githubusercontent.com/gagolews/stringi/master/LICENSE) file.
+**License**: *stringi*'s source code is distributed under the open source BSD-3-clause license, for more details see the [LICENSE](https://raw.githubusercontent.com/gagolews/stringi/master/LICENSE) file.

 This *git* repository also contains a custom subset of *ICU4C* source code